ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     access_group
-      The kind of access to request for the UNIX file specified in *path*.
+      The kind of access to request for the UNIX file specified in :emphasis:`path`.

       | **required**: False
       | **type**: str